avinassh/pytorch-flask-api/README.md

 # PyTorch Flask API

-This repo contains a sample code to show how to create a Flask API server by deploying our PyTorch model
+This repo contains a sample code to show how to create a Flask API server by deploying our PyTorch model.
+This is a sample code which goes with [tutorial](https://pytorch.org/tutorials/intermediate/flask_rest_api_tutorial.html).

 If you'd like to learn how to deploy to Heroku, then check [this repo](https://github.com/avinassh/pytorch-flask-api-heroku).